The64thGamer/cheeseepedia/content/wiki/The Rock-afire Explosion Documentary.md

 The documentary would be uploaded to YouTube unofficially by _Midways & Mai Tais_ on June 23rd, 2015.
 It would amass over a million views during its lifetime.<ref>https://youtu.be/gTmhS6hcY-A</ref>

 On February 1st, 2024, the film would see a limited edition Blu-Ray release with only 2,000 copies.
-This variant would replace the DVDs original custom designs for scans of the artwork featured on the  and  vinyl records.
+This variant would replace the DVDs original custom designs for scans of the artwork featured on the Rock-afire Explosion Record 2 (1981) (Rock-afire Explosion Record 2) and Rock-afire Explosion Record 4 (1981) (Rock-afire Explosion Record 4) vinyl records.
 The contents would remain the same as the DVD version, but now preserving the original digital SD master of the film<ref>https://vinegarsyndrome.com/collections/all-partner-label-releases/products/the-rock-afire-explosion</ref>

 ## Gallery ##
 <gallery>